Samir-Sell/templatepptx/README.md

 # Description

-Use PowerPoint templates to generate PowerPoint files on the fly using "magic words".
+Use PowerPoint templates to generate PowerPoint files based on PowerPoint templates.
+The PowerPoints are generated on the fly using "magic words".
 Magic words are specified by using the `$` sign symbol.
 You can specify magic words in PowerPoint templates by wrapping the word like `$this$`.
 This tool is simple to run and setup.

 ## How to Install
 `pip install templatepptx`